dart-lang/site-www/src/content/language/libraries.md

 Libraries can be distributed using [packages](/guides/packages).

 :::note
-If you're curious why Dart uses underscores instead of access modifier keywords like `public` or `private`, see [SDK issue 33383](https://github.com/dart-lang/sdk/issues/33383).
+To learn why Dart uses underscores instead of access modifier keywords like `public` or `private`, consult
+[SDK issue 33383](https://github.com/dart-lang/sdk/issues/33383).
 :::